The Soloist

 The Soloist is a 2009 biographical drama film directed by Joe Wright, and starring Jamie Foxx and Robert Downey Jr. The plot is based on the true story of Nathaniel Ayers, a musician who developed schizophrenia and became homeless.
-Originally intended to be released on November 21, 2008, the film was released in theaters on April 24, 2009.
+Originally intended to be released on November 21, 2008, the film was released in theaters on April 24, 2009 by Paramount Pictures in the United States, by Universal Pictures on September 11, 2009 in the United Kingdom, and by StudioCanal on December 23, 2009 in France.
 It received mixed reviews from critics and grossed just $38 million against its $60 million budget.

 Plot

 In 2005, Steve Lopez is a journalist working for the Los Angeles Times.
 He is divorced and now works for his ex-wife, Mary, an editor.
 A biking accident lands Lopez in a hospital.

 One day, he hears a violin being played beautifully.
 Investigating, he encounters Nathaniel Ayers, a homeless man with schizophrenia, who is playing a violin when Lopez introduces himself.
 During the conversation that follows, Lopez learns that Ayers once attended Juilliard.

 Curious as to how a former student of such a prestigious school ended up on the streets, Lopez contacts Juilliard but learns that no record of Ayers graduating from it exists.
 Though at first figuring a man with schizophrenia who's talented with a cello isn't worth his time, Lopez soon realizes that he has no better story to write about.
 Luckily, he soon learns that Ayers did attend Juilliard, but dropped out after two years.

 Finding Ayers the next day, Lopez says he wants to write about him.
 Ayers doesn't appear to be paying attention.
 Getting nowhere, Lopez finds and contacts Ayers' sister, who gives the columnist the information he needs: Ayers was once a child prodigy with the cello, until he began displaying symptoms of schizophrenia at Juilliard.
 Unable to handle the voices, Ayers dropped out and ended up on the streets due to the delusion that his sister wanted to kill him.
 Without a cello, he has resorted to playing a two-string violin.

 Lopez writes his article.
 One reader is so touched that she sends a cello for Ayers.
 Lopez brings it to him and Ayers shows he is just as proficient as with a violin.
 Unfortunately, his tendency to wander puts both Ayers and the cello in danger, so Lopez talks him into leaving it at a shelter, located in a neighborhood of homeless people.
 Ayers is later seen playing for the homeless.